-You can also add extra features to some of the above clauses to help, such as life insurance policies to make buying out a deceased shareholder easy.
+You can also add extra features to some of the above clauses to help.
+For example, how you can use life insurance policies to make buying out a deceased shareholder easy.
 For advice on how to do this, just contact us.

 Take Action to Protect Yourself and the Value of Your business

 Now you know what are the most important points that should be covered in such an agreement.
 This is just a snapshot of the most essential features that should be in your Shareholders’ Agreement and why.

-Frankly, a good Shareholders’ Agreement is worth its weight in gold, and will protect all of the shareholders’ interests in the business.
+Frankly, a good Shareholders’ Agreement is worth its weight in gold.
+It will protect all of the shareholders’ interests in the business.